Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Analogy between Sinkhorn and Auction Algorithm

 \section{Analogy between Sinkhorn and Auction Algorithm}

 In this section we develop a new complexity analysis of the Sinkhorn algorithm and examine the efficiency of $\veps$-scaling.
-To this end we will compare the Sinkhorn algorithm for the entropy regularized linear assignment problem with the auction algorithm.
-The similarity has already been pointed out in \cite{YuilleInvisibleHand1994}.
-We will revisit this analogy and give a more quantitative comparison.
+In \cite{YuilleInvisibleHand1994} an intuitive similarity between the Sinkhorn algorithm for the entropy regularized linear assignment problem and the auction algorithm was pointed out.
+This similarity motivates our approach.

 In this section we only consider the standard Sinkhorn algorithm (as opposed to general scaling algorithms), since the auction algorithm solves the linear assignment problem and assumptions on fixed marginals $\mu$, $\nu$ are required for our analysis.